 There are a few reports and tools that are especially helpful for adoptees:

 - Haplogroups report

-- Carrier Status, Traits and Wellness reports (only available in the Health & Ancestry Service)
+- Reports on health and traits (only available in the Health & Ancestry Service)

 23andMe is not a service designed to help people find their biological parents, but one feature can help you find and connect with genetic relatives.

 DNA Relatives is a tool that compares your DNA to other 23andMe users that are participating in DNA Relatives and predicts a relationship based on the amount of DNA you share.
 These shared segments indicate that two people are related through a common ancestor.
 The number of relatives you will be matched to can vary.
 For example, people with European or Ashkenazi ancestry often have many matches while people with Asian and Middle Eastern ancestry will likely have fewer matches.